k21971/EvilHack/doc/evilhack-changelog.md

 - Tortles gradually gain AC as they level up
 - Fix: monster steed not properly released if rider is turned into a mind flayer (mind flayer larva attack)
+- More tortle tweaks - cooldown timer change for going back into shell, immune to bullwhip/bearded axe disarm while in shell